Saritasa/ios-development-guides/Topics/Guidelines.md

 ![](resources/build-number.png)

+### Optimizing build times

+Use [this repo](https://github.com/fastred/Optimizing-Swift-Build-Times) for last information about optimization

 ### Autolayout

 Use autolayout for relatively static content.
 If content is very dynamic consider to manually caluclate and set sizes and frames of views (`UIView.layoutSubviews` and `UIViewController.viewDidLayoutSubviews` is the best place for this)